nuta/ftl/docs/concepts/channel.md

 Channel is a bi-directional, asynchronous, and bounded message queue used for inter-process communication (IPC).

+## Interface Definition Language (IDL)

+In FTL, message definitions are written in the Interface Definition Language (IDL), which is actually JSON/YAML. `ftl_autogen` generates the message definitions in Rust so that IPC can be language-agnotic and type-safe.

+See [IDL](../spec/interface.md) for more details.

 ## Backpressure

 Channel is a bounded message queue, which means that it has a limited capacity.
 When the queue is full, the sender will fail to send a message.
 This mechanism is called *backpressure*.